jonasonhe/Python/Strings_Username_Password/README.md

 Contains the following python script files:
-1. "Strings_Menu" (Main Function)
+1. "Strings_Menu"
-2. "data_format" (Module)
+2. "data_format"
-3. "login_format" (Module)
+3. "login_format"
-4. "test_functions" (Module)
+4. "test_functions"

-Run the "Strings_Menu" which contains all the options for executing the functions stored in the 3 python modules
+Run the "Strings_Menu" which contains all the options for executing the functions stored in the 2 format and the test function file.